weaveworks/weave/weavedns/README.md

  * The server will not know about restarted containers, but if you re-attach a restarted container to the weave network, it will be re-registered with weaveDNS.
- * The server will currently forget names if it is itself restarted, and otherwise not know about containers running when it starts.
-In the future it will look at existing container hostnames upon starting up.
  * The server may give unreachable IPs as answers, since it doesn't try to filter by reachability.
 If you use subnets, align your hostnames with the subnets.